Varun0157/image-processing/README.md

-# Image Processing

-A bunch of problem statements and experiments involving digital image processing and simple classification, done as a part of Assignment 1 of the Computer Vision course (IIIT-Hyderabad, Spring '25).
+A bunch of problem statements and experiments involving **digital image processing** and simple classification, done as a part of Assignment 1 of the Computer Vision course (IIIT-Hyderabad, Spring '25).
 The assignment details can be found [in the assignment document](./docs/CV_S25_A1.pdf).

 ## Problems